Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Kayaköy

-Kayaköy (often called the Ghost Village or Ghost Town) has many ruins left as a result the population exchange between Turkey and Greece in 1923.
+Kayaköy (often called the Ghost Village or Ghost Town of Kayaköy) has many ruins in its abandoned village that were left as a result the population exchange between Turkey and Greece in 1923.

 Wander amongst the ruins, breathe in the views from the top of the village.

-For us, Kayaköy is one of the most beautiful places in the Fethiye area.
+For us, Kayaköy is one of the most beautiful places in the whole Fethiye area.

 There are lots of places where you can eat and drink in Kayaköy, with prices to suit all budgets.

-• Or you can walk to Kayaköy from Fethiye if you feel like it.
-Enjoy the green pine forests of the area.
+- Or you can walk to Kayaköy from Fethiye if you feel like it.
+Nature lovers will enjoy the green pine forests of the area

 Support Fethiyespor